Windows PowerShell Format-Table Cmdlet

 # Example of PowerShell Format-Table for multiple items

 Example 3b: Let us see what happens is we add -auto.

 # Example of PowerShell Format output for multiple items

 This Engineer's Toolset v10 provides a comprehensive console of 50 utilities for troubleshooting computer problems.
 Guy says it helps me monitor what's occurring on the network, and each tool teaches me more about how the underlying system operates.

 There are so many good gadgets; it's like having free rein of a sweetshop.
 Thankfully the utilities are displayed logically: monitoring, network discovery, diagnostic, and Cisco tools.
 Try the SolarWinds Engineer's Toolset now!

 With Microsoft, there are always at least three ways of doing everything, what seems like redundancy when you are an expert, seems like perspective when you are a beginner.
 One obvious example is that you can abbreviate Format-Table to FT.
-As you increase your range of PowerShell commands, keep an eye out for another PowerShell Alias, for example gci (Get-Childitem).
+As you increase your range of PowerShell commands, keep an eye out for another PowerShell Alias, for example, gwmi for Get-WmiObject and gci (Get-Childitem).

 Here are alternative methods of achieving the above objectives, each example is designed to develop your binocular vision, hence see the target more clearly.
 For example, if you experiment with format-wide and format-List you will extend your range of formatting options.

 Import users from a spreadsheet.
 Just provide a list of the users with their fields in the top row, and save as .csv file.
 Then launch this FREE utility and match your fields with AD's attributes, click and import the users.